algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/Functional_Specification.md

 ### 5. Personas and Scenarios

 Aurélia, HARFANG®3D developer since 2018, living near Orléans. she write her code and have the idea of what she could would a thing but she code this in F#.
-But Harfang 3D can't take F#. she write an email to put F#  in the code list.
+But HARFANG®3D 3D can't take F#. she write an email to put F#  in the code list.
 And permit to her and customers to do in F#.
+If they can't she will have to find a language that is in HARFANG®3D and that can do the same thing
 <!--
 idées :
 *dev F#